 See Your Tax Consultant

-Properly calculating and filing for MACRS and other deductions is a relatively routine procedure for qualified accountants or tax specialists, and we highly recommend that you engage one to assure that you capture all of your solar system’s tax advantages.
+Properly calculating and filing for immediate, 100% business expensing, MACRS and/or taking other deductions is a relatively routine procedure for qualified accountants or tax specialists, and we highly recommend that you engage one to assure that you capture all of your solar system’s tax advantages.